 Your experiences - your moments - are yours to have.
 In the end, they're what we're left with.

-This is the time to pursue that things you've always dreamed of doing.
+This is the time to pursue the things you've always dreamed of doing.
 Not everyone's plans are going to match up with yours.
 There may be flights you want to book, places you want to see, and museums you want to visit that your friends do not have an interest in.
 Do not let them stop you, as selfish as you may feel at first.
 This is the time to be selfish.

 After all, these moments are yours to have.